Air Force United F.C.

-Air Force United Football Club (สโมสรฟุตบอลแอร์ฟอร์ซ ยูไนเต็ด) was a Thai professional football club based in Lam Luk Ka, Pathum Thani province.
-Defunct after 2019 season, The club was renamed to Uthai Thani F.C. and relocated it to Uthai Thani province.
+Air Force United Football Club (สโมสรฟุตบอลแอร์ฟอร์ซ ยูไนเต็ด) was a Thai defunct professional football club based in Lam Luk Ka, Pathum Thani province.
+Defunct after 2019 season, the club was renamed to Uthai Thani F.C. and was relocated to Uthai Thani province.
 The team formed the football section of the Royal Thai Air Force until 2019.

 History

 Historically, Air Force United had been one of the most successful Thai football clubs.
 However, since the turn of the century, they hadn't achieved much success.
 The last silverware they won was the FA Cup back in 2001.

 Air Force hadn't played in the topflight of Thai football since 2004.

 In 2010 Thai Division 1 League, the season started off brightly for the Airmen, and by the midway point they were strong candidates for promotion.
 In the second half of the season, they lost form and finished in 6th spot for the second consecutive season.

 The 2011 & 2012 seasons both saw Air Force United flirting with relegation before they eventually finished in mid-table.
 The club had to relocate to Ramkhamheang University for the latter stages of the 2011 season because their stadium was flooded due to the 2011 Thailand floods.
 Despite returning home for the first half of the 2012 season, the club played the second leg of the campaign at North Bangkok University while their ground was being renovated.

 In the 2013 season under the stewardship of club legend Narasak Boonkleng, the team started out with two 1 goal victories followed by a frustrating 4 straight goalless draws which had the making of a long tough season.
 But the Airmen had a nine-game winning streak with 1 goal victories, which put the Air Force United in prime position to win promotion back to the Premier League after 10 years' absence.
 The 2nd Leg saw them struggle a bit, but they regrouped to pull off a series of wins to gain promotion and win the league in subsequent home games.